currently-coding/knowledge/Englisch/Essays/Characteristics/11-p37-Margie.md

 Even though she admires him she still questions him when her opinion differs(cf. line 51ff., line 63f and line 67f.) but also realizes when there is no point in further discussions(cf. line 58.) making her seem very mature despite her age.
 Her will to engage in discussions is underlined further by her disagreeing with her mum's orders openly, however, yet again she realizes defeat and follows obediently(cf. line 70ff.).
 Margie's maturity is reiterated as she kept her own interests in mind and asked Tommy to "read the book some more"(line 72) after school.
-All in all, Margie seems like a very mature girl, who is standing up for her own although she sometimes struggles with her emotions.
+All in all, Margie is a very mature girl, who is standing up for her own although she sometimes struggles with her emotions.